 Towards an inclusive arts-based mental health service

-GM i-THRIVE’s Arts, Culture and Mental Health Programme was established in order to develop the existing evidence base, to broaden the mental health offer for young people, and to create the conditions for mental health and arts professionals to collaborate and co-produce.
+GM i-THRIVE’s Arts, Culture and Mental Health Programme was established in order to develop the existing evidence base, broaden the mental health offer, and create the conditions for mental health and arts professionals to collaborate and co-produce.

 In partnership with Great Place,we worked with arts organisations, the voluntary sector and commissioners to develop several ‘proof of concepts’ exploring the feasibility of embedding arts-led provision within existing care pathways.
 The children and young people who took part in the projects were either already engaged with the service or on waiting lists and had consented to participating in creative and arts-led approaches.
 You can read about the development of these projects, including Governance and other formal processes, here.

 The three 12-week proof of concept projects took place within three services in Greater Manchester.
 For example, Bolton Child and Adolescent Mental Health Service worked with Odd Arts and Bolton Lads and Girls Club Wellbeing Theatre Group.
 These sessions explored the concept of wellbeing using games, discussion and role play and led to an interactive Forum Theatre performance.

 ‘[It was a] very supportive group, the amount of support and happiness is incredible’

 ‘Thought it was like an art lesson at first but then really enjoyed it’.